-- Shown are the log of box office receipt vs log of budget, rating and buzz index for 62 movies released in 2009, with red linear-regression line fits. - Can we predict box office receipt using any single predictor? - Perhaps we can do better using a model
+- Shown are the log of box office receipt vs log of budget, rating and buzz index for 62 2009 movies, with red linear-regression line fits. - Can we predict box office receipt using any single predictor? - Perhaps we can do better using a model